Welcome to Food and Nutrition Services

 Your child’s safety is important to us.
 To ensure Food and Nutrition is aware of your child’s particular dietary restrictions, such as allergies or diabetes, it is necessary for the parent or guardian of the child to submit a doctor’s note to the school nurse every year.
 You need to give permission to the nurse to release the information to Food and Nutrition.
 This is to comply with the HIPAA Privacy Rule.
 Please send in a parent letter and documentation from a medical authority stating the foods that are potentially dangerous or life threatening.
 If your child is lactose intolerant, a signed medical note from your physician (required by the state) must be on file in order for an alternative drink to be offered in place of milk.
 This must be a medical condition, not a preference and does not apply to á la carte food sales.

 Community Eligibility Provision

 While this program benefits all students regarding meal service, it is still vitally important that we continue to collect eligibility applications to continue other services offered by the District.
-You may access the Household Income Eligibility form to the right.
+You may access the Parent Letter & Instructions and the Household Income Eligibility application with a link to the right.
 There are many competitive grants that use the financial information collected from the Household Income Eligibility Form.